qusma/QPAS/README.md

 While QPAS currently only supports statements from Interactive Brokers, it can easily be extended to support other brokers.
 See [here](http://qusma.com/qpasdocs/index.php/Implementing_a_Statement_Parser) for more details.

+For bug reports, feature requests, etc. use either the GitHub issue tracker or the [google group](https://groups.google.com/forum/#!forum/qusma-pas).

 Features:
 ------------------------
 * Highly detailed performance statistics